borishejblum/boriswebsite/content/intro-bayes-med/_index.md

     * solutions to exercise 3
     * solutions to exercise 4
     * solutions to exercise 5
     * solutions to exercise 6
+    * solutions to exercise 7

  - slides: <a href="/files/intro-bayes-med/slidesIntroBayesMed_theory.pdf" target="_blank">Part I</a> | <a href="/files/intro-bayes-med/slidesIntroBayesMed_mcmc.pdf" target="_blank">Part II</a> | <a href="/files/intro-bayes-med/slidesIntroBayesMed_appli.pdf" target="_blank">Part III</a>